CiscoDevNet/pathman-sr/README.md

    global within an SR domain.
 SR allows to enforce a flow through any topological path and service chain while maintaining per-flow state only at the ingress node to the SR domain.."

+Pathman-SR is an extension of the Pathman application but in this case, it is used to program SR paths through the network.
+A general overview of the architecture laid out in [Pathman](https://github.com/CiscoDevNet/Opendaylight-BGP-Pathman-apps) is applicable to Pathman-SR so won't be repeated here.

 PathMan Segment Routing (SR) is set up to run the exact same way as the PathMan and BGP app.